All students need a computer account. You will be required to abide by the University of Waikato Computer System Regulations.

-Your username is assigned by the computer system when you accept your placement offer at Waikato University.
+Your username is assigned by the computer system when created by Waikato University.
 It is usually your initials followed by a number, (e.g. John James Smith might have a username of jjs4.
 The number only indicates that other people before you have these initials).

-Your username will be emailed to your registered personal email address upon acceptance of your offer of placement with the University of Waikato.
-Because the username is created brand new, you will need to reset the password on the account before logging in.
+Your username will be emailed to your registered personal email address upon creation of your University of Waikato User account.
+Because the username is created brand new, your access will be limited initially.

 For returning students, your password will be whatever you last set it to.